 Do not purchase more insurance than what you need, the larger the policy, the higher the price tag.
 Also, if you are interested in term life, why purchase a 30-year policy when 20 may be just fine?
 What you might not know, insurance companies are constantly in competition with each other.
 There are some significant savings when looking at $100,000, $500,000, and $750,000 term life policies!

 There are insurance agents that will try and talk you into purchasing life insurance riders for added protection.
 Riders might be important if you have a dangerous lifestyle but in general, riders are very expensive and seldom ever used.
 One rider that is worth considering is the Term Conversion Rider that is only available with term life.
 It will let you convert your term policy to a permanent policy without needing a medical exam.

 You will save a great deal of money paying your premium yearly vs monthly Monthly costs include administrative fees on top of your premium and the processing fees.
 Paying yearly, you will only be charged for a single processing fee vs fees every single month.

 8. Term Life Layering

-Did you buy one huge life insurance policy that to cover a bunch of things?
+Did you buy one huge life insurance policy to cover a bunch of needs?
 A better and more economical strategy is to layer your coverage with multiple term policies at different term lengths.